ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ```

 ### 6.4 Usage Report
-Since ZenHub Enterprise On-Premise is a completely self-contained system in your environment, we require a monthly usage report to be sent to us in order to ensure your ZenHub usage aligns with your billing.
+Since Zenhub Enterprise On-Premise is a completely self-contained system in your environment, we require a monthly usage report to be sent to us in order to ensure your Zenhub usage aligns with your billing.
 The usage report can be found in the Admin UI at `https://<admin_ui_subdomain>.<domain_tld>/usage` and sent to enterprise@zenhub.com.

 ## 7. Roadmap